kanangupta/sudoku/README.md

 ####	IV	EXECUTION

 Once you have the file open in MATLAB(R), run this program by clicking on the 'Run' button in the EDITOR tab.
+Alternatively, change the working directory to the one containing the 'sudoku.m' file, and enter 'sudoku' in the command window.
 The code will run without any arguments and ask the user for the input Sudoku puzzle before proceeding.

 If the user already has 9x9 matrices of Sudoku puzzles in the workspace, then typing 'sudoku(Sample1)' in the command window will run the program where 'Sample1' is an